CBIIT/HPC_DME_APIs/src/hpc/hpc-server/hpc-ws-rs-api/test/test-find-project-by-metadata/test-num-less-or-equal/README.txt

 ******************************/

 Register the project before searching.
-Search for a project using the "NUM_EQUAL" comparator.
+Search for a project using the "NUM_LESS_OR_EQUAL" comparator.
 Should return the HTTP code 200